-PILLAR:

-Performance
+Pillar: Performance

-Our product, service and customer targets are key to integrating sustainability into our core business:
+Our product, service and customer targets are key to integrating sustainability into our core business

-- → RON 3.5 billion: The initial target for green loan production granted to companies, validated according to the CAFI methodology.
-Given the significant progress made towards achieving this target, with over 2.8 billion lei granted, representing over 80% of the objective, the Bank now considers increasing this target to RON 5 billions. - → Minimum 30%: Proportion of electric and hybrid vehicles in the leasing portfolio. - " Target: Annually, starting with 2024. - → Minimum 85%: Rate of digitized customers out of total customers to encourage use of digital channels. - " Target: Annual. - → Minimum 20%: Green mortgage production out of total annual production. - " Target: Annual. - → Minim 95%: Data protection training completion rate. - " Target: Annual.
+- 3.5 billion lei: The initial target for green loan production granted to companies, validated according to the CAFI methodology.
+Given the significant progress made towards achieving this target, with over 2.8 billion lei granted, representing over 80% of the objective, the Bank now considers increasing this target to 5 billion lei. - Minimum 30%: Proportion of electric and hybrid vehicles in the leasing portfolio/Target: Annually, starting with 2024 - Minimum 85%: Rate of digitized customers out of total customers to encourage use of digital channels/Target: Annual - Minimum 20%: Green mortgage production out of total annual production/Target: Annual - Minimum 95%: Data protection training completion rate/Target: Annual

-PILLAR:

-People
+Pillar: People

-In relation to our employees, our objectives reflect our commitment to continuous development and the integration of sustainability into our business model:
+In relation to our employees, our objectives reflect our commitment to continuous development and the integration of sustainability into our business model

-- → Minimum 50%: Employee participation rate in eNPS. - " Target: Annual. - → Minimum 40 h: Average number of training hours per GFBT employee. - → Reduce the gender pay gap in the company. - " Target: Annual.
+- Minimum 50%: Employee participation rate in eNPS. /Target: Annual - Minimum 40h: Average number of training hours per GFBT employee - Reduce the gender pay gap in the company.
+Target: Annual

-PILLAR:

-Environment
+Pillar: Environment